YURUI'S FAVOURITES

 Man’s Search for Meaning by Viktor Frankl

-Meditations by Marcus Aurelius, Letters from a Stoic by Seneca and The Dao De Jing by Laozi
+Meditations by Marcus Aurelius, Letters from a Stoic by Seneca, and the Dao De Jing by Laozi

 Zero To One by Peter Thiel

-When Breath Becomes Air by Paulo Coelho
+When Breath Becomes Air by Paul Kalanithi

 The Alchemist by Paulo Coelho